radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ### Creating Derived Views

-Derived views are created from a base table and consist of one attribute that contains normalized data, such as a single column table for countries, postal codes, city names, etc. Derived views are objects that are added to the schema file to allow for more flexibility when creating virtual views.
+Derived views are created from a base table and consist of one attribute that contains normalized data, such as a single column table for countries, postal codes, city names, etc. Derived views are objects that are added to the schema file to allow for more flexibility when creating identity views.

 See [Derived View](#derived-view) in the Schema Manager basic terms for more information.